 The behavior of the preconditioner can be: STD, HIERARCHY or REUSE.
-This argument is only relevant when using the MG solver and should only be set if the consequences to simulation and solver are evident.
+This argument is only relevant when using the SAAMG solver and should only be set if the consequences to simulation and solver are evident.
 A short description is given in the Table below.

-Value Behavior STD The preconditioner is rebuilt in every time step (enabled by default) HIERARCHY The hierarchy (tentative prolongator) is reused REUSE The preconditioner is reused
+Value Behavior STD The preconditioner is rebuilt in every time step HIERARCHY The hierarchy (tentative prolongator) is reused (enabled by default) REUSE The preconditioner is reused

-Table 35: Preconditioner behavior command summary
+Table 36: Preconditioner behavior command summary